Liar's Creek

 Review:

-*I did receive a advanced copy of this book in return for an honest review.
+*I received an advance copy in exchange for an honest review.